Australia mining company sorry for losing radioactive device

-PERTH, Australia (AP) — A mining corporation on Sunday apologized for losing a highly radioactive capsule over a 1,400-kilometer (870-mile) stretch of Western Australia, as authorities combed parts of the road looking for the tiny but dangerous substance.
+PERTH, Australia — A mining corporation apologized for losing a highly radioactive capsule over a 1,400-kilometer (870-mile) stretch of Western Australia, as authorities combed parts of the road looking for the tiny but dangerous substance.

 The capsule was part of a device believed to have fallen off a truck while being transported between a desert mine site and the city of Perth on Jan.
 10.